Africa Roundup: Zimbabwe’s net blackout, Partech’s $143M fund, Andela’s $100M raise, Flutterwave’s pivot

 Headquartered in San Francisco, with its largest operations center in Nigeria, the startup plans to add operations centers in South Africa and Cameroon, which will also become new markets for GetBarter.

 And sadly, Africa’s tech community mourned losses in January.
 A terrorist attack on Nairobi’s 14 Riverside complex claimed the lives of six employees of fintech startup Cellulant and I-Dev CEO Jason Spindler.
 Both organizations had been engaged with TechCrunch’s Africa work over the last 24 months.
-Condolences to family, friends, and colleagues of those lost.
+Condolences to family, friends and colleagues of those lost.

 More Africa Related Stories @TechCrunch